 J. K. Rowling herself has admitted that Evanna Lynch was such a perfect Luna that she made her way into her writing as the only actor from the films ever to do so.
 She even says to have heard Evanna's voice in her head while writing.

 J. J. Abrams had grown up making his own movies and being a huge fan of Steven Spielberg's early work.
 After being featured in a newspaper article about a Super 8 film festival, Abrams was contacted by Spielberg's assistant and was given the job of editing and restoring his idol's own 8 mm movies.
-Abrams got to work directly with Spielberg on Super Eight, which was the former's love letter to the latter and which was produced by Spielberg himself.
+Abrams got to work directly with Spielberg on Super 8, which was the former's love letter to the latter and which was produced by Spielberg himself.

 Andrew Garfield has wanted to play Spider-Man since he was three, and gets his chance in The Amazing Spider-Man.
-Garfield invoked the trope when he appeared at Comic Con to promote the film dressed in a poorly-made costume and mask, and only revealed himself as the actor who would played Spider-Man when he removed his mask to join the panel onstage.
+Garfield invoked the trope when he appeared at Comic Con to promote the film dressed in a poorly-made costume and mask, and only revealed himself as the actor who would play Spider-Man when he removed his mask to join the panel onstage.

 Van Ling was a nerdy film school graduate who loved sci-fi, especially the Alien series.
-Around the time that Aliens was released, he and two of film school buddies built a working power loader costume that was could be operated by one person, and was completely mobile.
-James Cameron's then wife, Gale Anne Hurd, heard about Ling's project, and had him demonstrate it in the 20th Century Fox parking lot, and eventually referred him to Cameron himself, who hired Ling as a creative liaison and researcher for The Abyss.
+Around the time that Aliens was released, he and two film school buddies built a working power loader costume that was could be operated by one person, and was completely mobile.
+James Cameron's then-wife, Gale Anne Hurd, heard about Ling's project, and had him demonstrate it in the 20th Century Fox parking lot, and eventually referred him to Cameron himself, who hired Ling as a creative liaison and researcher for The Abyss.
 He would go on to play a large part in many of Cameron's projects, including design and visual effects work for Terminator 2: Judgment Day.

 Christina Perri is a big Twilight fan, so she was absolutely thrilled when the filmmakers asked her to write a song for the movie (which included a free early showing)